 2. Liquid Biopsy.
 Can we follow up on cancer patients' progress continuously and accurately?
 Can we have multiple biopsies from a patient at various time points and perform molecular analyses on biopsies?
 Liquid biopsy (circulating tumour cells and circulating tumour DNA) is the answer.
 However, isolation and preparation of circulating tumour cells (CTCs) have been traditionally established for enumeration purposes, and it is not optimised for molecular analysis.
 Here, we aim to design a protocol for isolating viable CTCs from patients' blood using microfluidics to analyse with single-cell RNA sequencing.

 3. A whole new tissue culture system.
 Have we cultured the tumour tissue correctly?
 How is the culture medium defined currently?
 Do we have physiological conditions in the dish and incubator?
 These are the ideas that trigger us to rethink tissue culture again.
-We are developing an entire tissue culture system near physiological conditions.
+We are developing an entire tissue culture system near physiological conditions, considering the natural body fluids and circulation.
 We will use this culture system for drug testing to obtain drug responses as accurately as possible.
-We name it the "Physiological Dynamic" (Ph.Dy.) culture system.
+Our culture device, called "Phynamix", was developed by Dr Mehdi Rafeie, and our physiological medium, called "PhysiLife", was developed by Roger Jiang.

-4. Precision medicine in pancreatic cancer.
+4. Precision medicine in paediatric cancer.
 Every patient's tumour is different!
 So, not the same drug works for all patients.
-Can we find the right drug for the right patient, especially for pancreatic cancer patients?
-Pancreatic cancer is one of the world's most lethal cancers, with a 5-year survival rate of just ~10%.
-It is often diagnosed late when the tumour has spread out to the liver and other organs as metastases.
-Surgery cannot remove metastatic tumours, and chemotherapy is the only option.
+Can we find the right drug for the right patient, especially for young cancer patients?
 The question is, which chemotherapy drug works the best for each patient?
-In this project, we will develop and use various technologies to answer this question.
+We use various technologies we have developed above to answer this question.

 We are always looking for enthusiastic and brilliant students and postdocs who care about science and improving cancer patients' lives.
 Please send us your CV if you are interested in joining us.

-Honour students and clinical students interested in doing a PhD in single cell technology, precision medicine, molecular biology and pancreatic cancer are encouraged to contact us.
+Honour students interested in doing a PhD in single-cell technology, precision medicine, molecular biology and paediatric cancer are encouraged to contact us.

 Selected publications